ach1992/simple-gre/README.md

 Then ping the tunnel IP from the other side.
 If nothing appears, GRE is blocked in the path/provider/firewall.

+> `tcpdump` is optional and not installed by default in the minimal installer.

 ### 3) MTU issues